Turbulence modeling over riblets via domain transformation: Turbulent drag reduction and stress modulation

-To more thoroughly investigate the impact of riblet size on the kinetic energy, we study the variation of this quantity in the wall-normal direction after averaging in the translationally invariant streamwise direction; see appendix~\ref{app.corrKEps} for details.
-To compare the kinetic energy at the riblet tips with the kinetic energy in smooth channel flow, an appropriate baseline is established at the origin sensed by the near-wall turbulence~\citep{endmodgarhutchu21}.
-For optimal riblets, this origin is located $\alpha (1-r_p)$ below their tips.
-For larger than optimal riblets, the same origin is not sensed by the near-wall turbulence and we follow~\cite{endmodgarhutchu21} in defining the distance between the riblet tips and the origin based on the ratio of the protrusion height to the riblet height for the optimal riblets.
-Figure~\ref{fig.keps} compares the turbulent kinetic energy in smooth channel flow with $Re_\tau = 186$ with riblet-induced modifications to the turbulent kinetic energy above the tip and within the valley of semi-circular riblets with $\alpha/s=0.87$ that either reduce ($l^+_g=12.07$) or increase ($l^+_g=21.4$) drag.
-In both cases, the kinetic energy is suppressed over the tips, with a more significant suppression observed for drag-reducing riblets.
-While the energy is also suppressed in the valley of drag-reducing riblets, it is amplified in the valley of drag-increasing riblets.
-This energy amplification is attributed to the downward penetration of streamwise vortices~\citep{leelee01}.
+{To more thoroughly investigate the dependence of energetic modifications on the size of riblets, we study variations of the kinetic energy in the wall-normal direction after averaging over the translationally invariant streamwise dimension; see appendix~\ref{app.corrKEps} for details.
+Comparing the kinetic energy at the riblet tips with the kinetic energy in smooth channel flow requires an appropriate baseline for the origin of the near-wall turbulence.
+As mentioned in \S~\ref{sec.DR}, $\tilde{y} = -1$ serves as such virtual origin for all cases considered in this study.
+For small to optimal-sized riblets, this origin would be located $\alpha (1-r_p)$ below their tips.
+For larger-than-optimal riblets, turbulence would protrude further down into the riblet grooves.
+We thus follow~\cite{endmodgarhutchu21} in determining the origin of turbulence in a way that maintains a constant ratio between the protrusion height and the riblet height ($1-r_p$) corresponding to that of optimal riblets.
+Figure~\ref{fig.kcorr} compares modifications ($k_{\mathrm{corr}}$) to the turbulent kinetic energy above the tip and within the valley of scalloped riblets of different size.
+In this figure, $k_0$ denotes the kinetic energy profile of smooth channel flow.
+Riblets of all sizes (small, optimal, and large) suppress the kinetic energy over their tips.
+However, it is the optimal drag-reducing riblets that achieve the most suppression, which is in agreement with the observations of figure~\ref{fig.Restresses}.
+While the energy is also suppressed in the valley of {small and optimal} drag-reducing riblets, it is amplified in the valley of {large} drag-increasing riblets.
+To analyze the reason behind this trend, we next analyze vorticity patterns in the proximity of the riblet-mounted surface.}